-You will follow an Edexcel Route A course with 3 units of work comprising of Catholic Christianity, Judaism and Philosophy and Ethics.
+You will follow an Educas Route B course with 3 units of work comprising Foundational Catholic Theology, Applied Catholic Theology and Judaism.
 Your GCSE exam will be at the end of Year 11 and your final grade will be made up of these 3 units added together.

 All students follow the same single-tier entry GCSE course in Religious Education in our school: everyone can do well!

 The course provides an excellent foundation for those students who want to go on to study Philosophy and Ethics at A Level.

-Further information is available from Mrs Neale
+Further information is available from Miss Duffy.